Genez-io/deployapps-landing-page/content/posts/mastering_automation_a_step_by_step_guide_to_creating_a_ehatsspp_chatbot_with_chatgpt_4o.md

 This structure defines the following components:

-- @GenezioDeploy() decorator is used to know which class is deployed on the server provided by Genezio for the production environment.
+- @GenezioDeploy() decorator is used to know which class is deployed on the server provided by DeployApps for the production environment.
 This way, your code can be accessed at any time without having a local server running.
 - `export class GptWorker` is the definition of the class that we will use in this tutorial.
   OPENAI_API_KEY`is the credential you need.
 - `generateResponse` is the method by which we will be able to chat with ChatGPT-4o and return the response.